I was born to an amazing, Intrepid Mother who followed her heart and my Darling Dad who had itchy feet.

 From an early age, I was found to have extremely poor eyesight and was blighted to wear the most ghastly round spectacles with lenses as thick as bottle bottoms.

-These were a great trial as it made it easy, as the new kid on the block, to become the butt of many jokes, name-calling and pranks.
-Was once led to “death rock” where my glasses were taken off me and thrown into the bush and then had chilli rubbed into my eyes.
+These were a great trial as it made it easy, as the new kid on the block, to become the butt of many jokes, name-calling, and pranks.
+Was once led to “death rock” where my glasses were taken off me and thrown into the bush and then had chili rubbed into my eyes.

 As I was practically blind without glasses this was double trouble.
 Had to call on family reinforcement, having two older sisters who helped to find the glasses and lead me home.
 It took a while to recover from this, but recover I did.
 Not sure quite how much damage this did to my eyes but it certainly damaged my self-esteem and confidence.